xdmushui/partner-center-sdk/develop/cart-resources.md

 ---
 title: Cart resources
-description: A partner places an order when a customer wants to buy a subscription from a list of offers. ms.date: 07/12/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: A partner places an order in a cart when a customer wants to buy a subscription from a list of offers. ms.date: 07/12/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk